JakubIllner/jakubillner.github.io/_posts/2024-11-08-json-analysis.markdown

 ---
-title: Loading and Analyzing Large and Complex JSON Documents
+title: Loading and Analysis of Large and Complex JSON Documents
 description: Approach to loading and analyzing large JSON documents in Autonomous Database based Oracle Data Lakehouse
 tags:
 - Oracle Database 23ai